Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Conficker worm definition

-See also: Conficker, computer worm
+See also: computer worm, malicious code

 Common signs of a Conficker worm infection

-• Services like automatic updates, Windows Defender, Error Reporting Servers, and Background Intelligent Transfer Services (BITS) are being disabled automatically.
+• Services like automatic updates, Windows Defender, Error Reporting Servers, and Background Intelligent Transfer Services (BITS) are disabled automatically.

 • Networks get congested suddenly.